 By attempting to time our entry point as near to the first goal as possible.

-Entering a trade in drips at the start is fine, however, many games don’t see the first goal for 20 minutes or more.
-This means we may have backed over 2.5 goals at 1.60 from the start, however, if the first goal goes in at the 20’ mark, the price could be around 2.0 or evens in fractional odds.
+Dripping your stakes in from kick-off is ok, however, many games don’t see the first goal for 15 minutes or more.
+This means we may have backed over 2.5 goals at 1.60 from the start, however, if the first goal goes in at the 15′ or 20’ mark, the price could be around 2.0 or evens in fractional odds.
 (This will of course depend on how the game is progressing).

 The example above would mean an extra 25% or more of profit by just sitting and waiting for 20 minutes.
 That’s massive in the long term.
 Imagine adding 25% to your profits over the course of the year!

-The image below (from Sofascore) is for one of the games I traded at the weekend, Southampton v Man Utd which ended 2-3.
+The image below (from Sofascore) is for one of the games I recently traded which was Southampton v Man Utd which ended 2-3.

 Now, if you look at the chart above, the game was fairly quiet for the first 10 mins which is a common occurrence in most games.
 There were then a couple of spikes at around 10 mins from Man Utd and then again at 20 mins as they looked to push for a goal.